James Pollock Brown

-James Pollock Brown (April 4, 1841 – May 30, 1913) was a Canadian politician.
+James Pollock Brown (4 April 1841 – 30 May 1913) was a Canadian politician.

 Born in Beau River, Canada East, the son of David Brown and Jean Pollock both from Renfrewshire, Scotland, Brown was educated at the Elementary Schools and the Business College of New Haven, Connecticut.
 A miller, general store keeper and farmer, he was elected as the Liberal candidate to the House of Commons of Canada for the electoral district of Châteauguay in the general elections of 1891, 1896, 1900, 1904, 1908 and 1911.
-He died in office in 1913.
+He died in May 1913, after an illness of two months, and was buried at Russelltown Flats in the present day community of Saint-Chrysostome, Quebec.